vikramnitin9/qwen_humaneval/README.md

 Evaluating task HumanEval/2...
 Evaluating task HumanEval/3...
 ```
+The results will be written to `output/results.jsonl`.
 Finally, it reports the success rate:
 ```
 Evaluation completed.
 Successful tasks: 90/164
 Success rate: 54.88%